alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## monday, 30 june 2025 | 10:29
+## monday, 30 june 2025 | 10:30
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-06-30, 10:15)
+Weather in Moscow (2025-06-30, 10:30)

-🌡️ Temp: 12°C (feels just like it) <br>
+🌡️ Temp: 12°C (feels like 12°C) <br>
-☁️ Condition: Heavily overcast (98%) <br>
+🌦️ Condition: Light drizzle (0.4 mm/h) <br>
-💨 Wind: A fresh westerly breeze at 6.3 m/s, with strong gusts up to 10.4 m/s <br>
+💨 Wind: A moderate westerly breeze at 5.2 m/s, with gusts up to 9.8 m/s <br>
 💧 Humidity: 82% <br>
-📉 Pressure: Low at 989 mb <br>
+📉 Pressure: 989 mb (sea level), 975 mb (surface) <br>
+☁️ Cloud cover: 98% (very low clouds at 0.4 km) <br>
-👁️ Visibility: Good, around 15 km <br>
+👁️ Visibility: Good at 15 km <br>

-☁️ A Blustery, Gray Morning <br>
+☕ A Grey and Moody Morning <br>
-A cool, windy morning under a thick blanket of clouds.
-Despite the gloom, it's a dry day, perfect for a brisk walk if you don't mind the wind.
+A cool, damp start to the day with a steady drizzle.
+The sky is a blanket of grey, making it a perfect morning for a warm drink and some quiet time indoors.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence